OliAltF4/Wasserpegel-Rhein-Bonn/README.md

 ### Set the token as an Environment Variable

-For the bot to work locally or in a Docker container,
+For the bot to work locally or in a Docker container,Hallo